ryanfleharty/spring-boot-intro/lessons/data-backed-boot/README.md

 }
 ```

 Now we need a Repository to set up queries based on this model.
+Let's create a PostRepository class inside the same package we've been using.
 Fortunately, Spring Boot has made this file extremely easy to set up:

 ```java
 // This will be AUTO IMPLEMENTED by Spring into a Bean called postRepository